ShivamPatel-India/financial-research-crew/README.md

 # FinancialResearcher Crew

-Welcome to the FinancialResearcher Crew project, facilitating your day to day reserach of the specific company for potential investment.
+Welcome to the FinancialResearcher Crew project, facilitating your day to day reserach of the specific company name given by the user for potential investment.
 These agents/crew delivers up to date financial information about the company after careful consideration of latest news and article on the internet mentioning organization.
+Research report will be saved in the output/report.md.

 ## Installation